litonico/L-Systems/README.md

 L Systems
 ---------

 A. Lindenmayer's grammar for simulating the growth patterns of plants!
+Plus turtle graphics for drawing.

-Implementations in both Python and Haskell.
+This is the Python branch - LSystem string generation only.